- What is Quilter Kids First Rugby?

 - Have a question?

 It’s all about helping children develop and learn the game at their own pace, and making sure they have plenty of fun while playing.
-We’re asking rugby centres across the country to take the Old Mutual Wealth Kids First pledge to commit to a range of high quality standards.
+We’re asking rugby centres across the country to take the Quilter Kids First pledge to commit to a range of high quality standards.
 We are asking clubs and schools to commit to;

 - Put children at the heart of everything we do and all the decisions we make.